rosbacke/delegate/README.md

     auto del = delegate<int(int)>{};
     auto del2 = del.make<freeFkn>();

-For normal runtime variables there is no constructor template type to pass, so delegate do support passing in a runtime variable function pointer of the right signature.
+For normal runtime variables, there is no constructor template type to pass, so delegate does support passing in a runtime variable function pointer of the right signature.
 It also allows implicit conversion from stateless lambdas in this case.

 ### Alternative make_delegate free function

-In the spirit of smart pointer one could use 'make_delegate' to construct a delegate.
-However there is one thing to keep in mind.
+In the spirit of smart pointer, one could use 'make_delegate' to construct a delegate.
+However, there is one thing to keep in mind.
 The address of a function is given by the combination of the signature and the name.
 Hence make delegate would need to take both.
 E.g.

     auto del = make_delegate<int(int), freeFkn>();

-Omitting the signature could work, but would be ambiguous as soon as the function is overloaded, severly affecting maintainability.
+Omitting the signature could work, but would be ambiguous as soon as the function is overloaded, severely affecting maintainability.
 This will not offer extra functionality over using the 'make' functions so there is currently no effort in supporting this.

-## Do not take address of things in std
+## Do not take the address of things in std

 In C and traditional C++, function pointers and taking function addresses are normal operation.
 Do note it can affect maintainability of your code.
-In particular, it is not allowed to to take the address of functions (member/free functions) in std.
-The standard only allow calling, not taking the address of callables in std.
+In particular, it is not allowed to take the address of functions (member/free functions) in std.
+The standard only allows calls, not taking the address of callables in std.
 It allows the implementation to change a free function into e.g. a functor in a compatible way.